 Almost every time you buy a tripod or a ball head you’ll find one or two hex wrenches in the box.
 Peak Design has taken this one step further and created a bespoke mini multitool that can be stored in your bag or attached to the leg of the tripod in a removable plastic sheath.
 It’s these kinds of small details that set Peak Design apart from everyone else.
 Even the most expensive tripods from the likes of Gitzo and Really Right Stuff don’t go to this level of detail.

 I’m sure that little touches like this, and the phone holder, are the sorts of things that put customers at ease with the cost of their relatively expensive purchases.
 I don’t expect anyone to be feeling buyer’s remorse with these tripods, and I do expect Peak Design to make some fans of their products for life.

-Much like the multitool, Peak Design have also gone to great lengths to make a good tripod bag.
-A hidden internal pocket can be used to store the multitool shown above, and in that pocket you will also find a small tool to help you remove the tripod legs for cleaning, or addition of optional tripod feet.
+Much like the multitool, Peak Design has also gone to great lengths to make a good tripod bag.
+A hidden internal pocket can be used to store the multitool shown above, and in that pocket, you will also find a small tool to help you remove the tripod legs for cleaning or addition of optional tripod feet.

 Peak Design Travel Tripod Weights

 Any conscientious buyer will be comparing the specifications of various tripod options.
 The Peak Design Travel Tripod is available in two versions, and then there are further options to adapt the tripod by adding accessories or removing unnecessary parts.
 As such, the actual weight of the tripod isn’t going to be that clear from the single specified weight on the PD website.

 In the table below I have provided my measured weights for all individual parts of the Travel Tripods, as well as combined weights of the most common setups using included parts and optional accessories.
 You can use these weights to give a much more accurate comparison to any other tripods you might be considering.